-Key Type Description accessKey slugThe access key part. isActive boolIndicates if the keypair is active or not. totalQuerie sint The number of queries done via this keypair.
-It may have a stale value. created dat efficient in the keypair was created.
+Key Type Description accessKey slug The access key part. isActive boqlIndicates if the keypair is active or not. totalQuerie sint The number of queries done via this keypair.
+It may have a stale value. created dateThentimestamp when the keypair was created.